Share this article

 Jumpy behavior

-While our kitty pals are more often than not cool, calm and collected, jumpy behavior is a sign that your cat is missing you, and may even have separation anxiety.
-More on edge and watchful than usual, they’re likely to become scared and startled by noises and human behaviors that they usually wouldn’t flinch at.
-While our feline friends won’t be huge fans of loud noises in general, the time to worry is when they’re startled by noises they’re most likely used to hearing (like the sound of sirens and people walking past their home).
+While our kitty pals are more often than not, cool, calm and collected, jumpy behavior could be a sign that your cat is missing you, and may even have separation anxiety.
+If your cat is more on edge and watchful than usual, they’re likely to become scared and startled by noises and human behaviors that they usually wouldn’t flinch at.
+While our feline friends aren’t huge fans of loud noises in general, the time to worry is when they’re startled by noises they’re used to hearing (like the sound of sirens and people walking past their home).

 Hiding

-Some cats may tuck themselves away if they’re feeling scared or unhappy - tight spaces help them to feel safe and out of harm’s way, so it’s a way of coping if they’re missing pet parents.
+Some cats may tuck themselves away if they’re feeling scared or unhappy - tight spaces help them to feel safe and out of harm’s way, so it’s a way of coping if they’re missing their pet parents.
 But do all cats miss their owners if they seem to be sneaking off?
-Not at all - you should observe your kitty’s (or ask your pet sitter to observe while you’re away) behaviors that go alongside the hiding.
+Not at all - you should observe (or ask your pet sitter to observe while you’re away) your kitty’s other behaviors alongside the hiding.
 There’s a high chance they’re simply being playful, or enjoying their much-needed ‘me time’!

 Reduced appetite

 Sadly, feline separation anxiety can lead to a reduced appetite, which can - in some cases - become dangerous.
-While a reduced appetite is a sign they’re missing pet parents, it’s important to keep an eye on any other unusual behaviors, as a lack of appetite can also be a sign of poisoning or toxicity of some kind.
+While a reduced appetite is a sign they’re missing their pet parents, it’s important to keep an eye on any other unusual behaviors, because a lack of appetite can also be a sign of illness.
 If you’re worried, get advice from a veterinarian as soon as possible.

 Ways to combat feline separation anxiety